Best Of15 min read

 Pros:

-• Genuinely excellent for vector illustration and print
+• Excellent for vector illustration and print work

 Cons:

-• Complex .ai files can behave unexpectedly on import
+• Complex .ai files don't always import cleanly

 • Fewer plugins and integrations overall

-The value math here is simple: $74.99 once vs. $264/year for Illustrator alone.
-If you're doing straightforward vector and print work, Affinity is a no-brainer.
+The math is simple: $74.99 once beats $264 per year for Illustrator.
+If you do straightforward vector and print work, Affinity wins.

 5. Sketch — Best for Mac-Based UI Designers